ibm-cloud-docs/watson-assistant/access-control.md

 ## Adding users from the Manage menu
 {: #access-control-add-users}

-In the new Watson Assistant, each assistant contains all the draft and live resolution methods (actions and search integration) and channels you add (such as web chat, Facebook, or Slack), so the simplest way to provide access is to add users to your Watson Assistant instance with Administrator and Manager permissions.
-This gives other users the same level of access to a Watson Assistant service instance as you, and ensures they have all the privileges they need to build and deploy any assistant.
+In the new {{site.data.keyword.conversationshort}}, each assistant contains all the draft and live resolution methods (actions and search integration) and channels you add (such as web chat, Facebook, or Slack), so the simplest way to provide access is to add users to your {{site.data.keyword.conversationshort}} instance with Administrator and Manager permissions.
+This gives other users the same level of access to a {{site.data.keyword.conversationshort}} service instance as you, and ensures they have all the privileges they need to build and deploy any assistant.
 If you want to add users without full access or manage the access of existing users, see the steps for [Managing access with Identity and Access Management](#access-control-iam).

 To add users with Administrator and Manager access, complete the following steps: